Mansfield: Sport

-Mansfield is home to Mansfield Town FC, known as the Stags or yellows.
-Relegated to the Conference National after 77 years in the Football League at the end of the 2007–2008 season, Mansfield Town returned to the Football League after winning the 2012–2013 Conference National title.
-They were promoted to League One (Third Tier) for the first time in 22 years in April 2024.
-Non-League club AFC Mansfield plays in the Forest Town area of Mansfield.
+The town is home to Mansfield Town FC, known as the Stags or Yellows.
+Relegated to the Conference National after 77 years in the Football League at the end of the 2007–2008 season, it returned to the Football League after winning the 2012–2013 Conference National title.
+They were promoted to League One (the third tier) for the first time in 22 years in April 2024.
+Non-league club AFC Mansfield plays in the Forest Town area.

 Mansfield Rugby Club is a rugby union club based at Eakring Road and currently plays in Midlands 1 East, a sixth-tier league in the English rugby union system.
 It won the Notts Cup for five years in succession and for a record 18 times.

-Mansfield Giants is Mansfield's Premier Basketball Club, and has a three-star Accreditation and Club Mark from the English Sports Council.
-The team plays in the England Basketball (EB2).
+Mansfield Giants is the towns basketball Club and has a three-star accreditation and club mark from the English Sports Council.
+The team plays in the England Basketball EB2 league.

-Mansfield hosted an annual half marathon for more than 30 years until 2011.
+The town hosts an annual 10km run.

-Angling is well supported in the Mansfield district, where ponds remain from the former textile milling industry.
+Angling is well supported in the district, where ponds remain from the former textile milling industry.

-Tennis is catered for by Mansfield Lawn Tennis Club located at the same site since 1883, with two grass courts and four asphalt courts, three of them floodlit.
-Further hard-surface courts are found in the district at six Mansfield District Council park locations.
+Tennis is catered for by Mansfield Lawn Tennis Club, located at the same site since 1883, with two grass courts and four asphalt courts, three of them floodlit.
+Further hard courts are found in the district at six Mansfield District Council park locations.

-Mansfield is home to Mansfield Roller Derby, Mansfield's premier Flat Track Roller Derby league.
+The town is home to Mansfield Roller Derby, a premier flat track roller derby league.